TrustInMagic/tic-tac-toe/readme.md

 Live at: https://trustinmagic.github.io/tic-tac-toe/

-Tic-Tac-Toe game created in JS
+Tic-Tac-Toe game created with JS

 What I learned